Roo7K1d/RP-Police-Database/README.md

 ## Feedback
 Feedback is great!
 If you have a suggestion or request, create an issue!
 Smilarly, if you have any issues, use the issue tab to let us know.

+## Copyright
+You are not allowed to remove any part of the footer.
+That includes all of the info about the copyright.
+If you wish to remove that info feel free to contact me on my [Discord](https://discord.gg/QQaWvMkFbs)

 ## Todo
 - Catalog of sanctions
 - Design home site